-I titled this post “Leftover 411” because I have this saying – whenever I don’t know something I will say “What’s the 411!?”
-Example – I hear someone talking about the new peanut butter, cream cheese toaster pastries – and I’ll say “Really?
+I titled this post “Leftover 411” because I have this saying – whenever I do not know something I will say “What’s the 411!?”
+Example – I hear someone talking about the new peanut butter, cream cheese toaster pastries – and I will say “Really?
 What’s the 411!?”
-Ha! 😉 I know – I’m a nerd.
+Ha!
+I know – I am a nerd.
 Anyways…this post is all about some leftover ideas.

 Use these “leftover” recipes – and expand and go with what you’ve got.
 Experiment and HAVE FUN in the kitchen!
-You’ll never know what you’ll come up with…
+You will never know what you will come up with…

 Quick Spaghetti Bread